zanottipaolo/EOA-Project/README.md

 An open source project to create your own company financial report by entering all the necessary items.
 You can also save it as a PDF document.

-&#8594; Dark mode and white mode supported! 🌚
+&#8594; Dark mode and light mode supported! 🌚

 Developed for Economics and Business Organization exam @ UniBg - Computer Engineering.